Your Social Insurance Number: A Shared Responsibility! Protect it! Safeguard it!

-- only provide your Social Insurance Number if you know that you are legally required to do so;
+- Provide your Social Insurance Number if you know that you are legally required to do so;

-- Never use your SIN card as a piece of identification.
-Doing so puts your SIN and personal information at risk.
+- Never use your SIN card as a piece of identification;

-- Don't provide your SIN over the phone unless you make the call and you know with whom you are dealing.
+- Never provide your SIN over the phone unless you make the call and you know with whom you are dealing;

 When should you provide your Social Insurance Number?